coiby/WuGroup/bag_of_tasks.md

 Since on the levels of image (irreducible representations for q-point) and pool (k-point), the communication cost is low.
 We can use as many nodes as possible as long as I/O limit is not reached.
 >In “image” parallelization, processors can be divided into different “images”, corresponding to one (or more than one) “irrep” or q vectors.
 Images are loosely coupled: processors communicate between different images only once in a while, so image parallelization is suitable for cheap communication hardware (e.g. Gigabit Ethernet).
 Image parallelization is activated by specifying the option -nimage N to ph.x.
 Inside an image, PW and k-point parallelization can be performed. — User’s Guide for Quantum ESPRESSO

-The controlling parameters for image and pool are `-nimage` and `-npool`,
+The controlling parameters for parallelizing over image and pool are `-nimage` and `-npool`,
 ```sh
 mpirun -np NUMBER_OF_CORES ph.x -nimage NUMBER_OF_NODES -npool 4 ...
 ```